John William Strutt, 3rd Baron Rayleigh: Orders

+Commemoration

 A lunar crater, as well as a Martian crater, are named in his honour.
 The asteroid 22740 Rayleigh was named after him on 1 June 2007.
-A type of surface waves are known as Rayleigh waves, and the elastic scattering of electromagnetic waves is called Rayleigh scattering.
 The rayl, a unit of specific acoustic impedance, is also named for him.

-Rayleigh was among the original recipients of the Order of Merit (OM) in the 1902 Coronation Honours list published on 26 June 1902, and received the order from King Edward VII at Buckingham Palace on 8 August 1902.

 Sir William Ramsay, his co-worker in the investigation to discover argon, described Rayleigh as "the greatest man alive" while speaking to Lady Ramsay during his last illness.

 H. M. Hyndman said of Rayleigh that "no man ever showed less consciousness of great genius".

 In honour of Lord Rayleigh, the Institute of Acoustics sponsors the Rayleigh Medal (established in 1970) and the Institute of Physics sponsors the John William Strutt, Lord Rayleigh Medal and Prize (established in 2008).

 Many of the papers that he wrote on lubrication are now recognized as early classical contributions to the field of tribology.
 For these contributions, he was named as one of the 23 "Men of Tribology" by Duncan Dowson.

 There is a memorial to him by Derwent Wood in St Andrew's Chapel at Westminster Abbey.

+The National Physical Laboratory (NPL) bestows the Rayleigh Award annually to "the authors of the most outstanding NPL paper published in the previous calendar year."